Why buy a used bike:

 - You cand find real treasures on the second-hand market

-- These days they are more readily available than a new one
+- They are more available than a new ones

-- You cand a really good second-hand bike at a bargain price
+- You can get a better ride at a bargain price

 Over the last couple of years, as commerce slowed and urban centers lost some of the automobile traffic that packed the streets, more and more people turned to bikes for leisure and daily transit.
 It’s not a shock that bikes remain popular in both cities and more rural areas.
 What might be surprising is the number of people who chose to seek out used bikes as an alternative to brand new for their purchases most recently.
 Seasoned cyclists, however, maintain that they have been buying second-hand bikes for years and the positive attributes of used purchases are overwhelming.
 Find out why so many people believe that purchasing second-hand bikes is the right thing to do, and decide if you agree.

-There’s no reason not to start with the obvious.
-Second-hand bikes are, by and large, more affordable than brand new bikes.
-You can save a little money by purchasing a used bike.
-The exception to this supposition is in antique or rare models that are more for collecting that your daily ride.
+Used bikes are, by and large, more affordable than brand new bikes.
+You can save money by purchasing a used bike.
+The only exception to this is in antique or rare models that are more for collecting that your daily ride.
 Specialty bikes, are the elite of cycling, but their exclusivity doesn’t necessarily mean affordability.
 Enjoying these beauties can blow a hole in your wallet – especially if you’re trying to snag one from a limited production run.

-Buying a second-hand bike is an excellent way to try out a different kind of specialty bike without going all-in from the beginning.
-Opting for a second-hand model before you fully commit is an economical approach to biking if you’re a street cyclist but want to try out a trail bike, or you’ve spent your weekends on a beach cruise and now you want to get more experience on an electric bike.
+Buying a used bike is an excellent way to try out a different kind of bike style before you fully commit to the economics of new.
+Maybe you’re a street ebike commuter but want to try out a fat tire mountain bike, or you’ve spent your weekends on a beach cruiser and now you want to get more experience on svelte road bike.

 Second Hand Bikes Can Be Treasures

 Antique stores, flea markets, in-person swap meets, and the occasional yard sale are other places to look for used bikes.
 When shopping for a bike on any of these platforms, be sure to check the bike for a serial number.
-Run the serial number against a lost and found website to ensure that the bike you are considering purchasing isn’t stolen.
+Run the serial number in a site like Bike Index to ensure that the bike you are considering purchasing isn’t stolen.
 Cyclists watch out for one another on and off the road.
-Buying stolen goods is not an accepted practice, and you are tasked with exercising due diligence.
+Buying stolen goods is not an a practice to adopt, and you are tasked with exercising due diligence prior to purchase.